BIOP/qupath-biop-extensions/Readme.md

-# BIOP Tools Extension
+# BIOP Tools Extension for QuPath v0.2.3

-This extension addresses a few needs from our platform and from our users
+This extension addresses a few needs from our platform and from our users.
+For extensions usable with QuPath 0.3.0, please check the other repositories of the BIOP.

 ## Commands